Tl;Dr:

 finding location information

-I created a more direct path to store location information while consolidating previously scattered content, such as store news and inventory.
+This creates a more direct path to store location information, while consolidating previously scattered content, such as store news and inventory.

 task 02